SpudMonkey7k/neopets-aio-vm/apple-silicon.md

 `brew install qemu`

+4. In Terminal, browse to where the `Neo.ova` is using the following command:

+`cd Downloads`

-4. Extract the disk image included in the ova with the following command:
+5. Extract the disk image included in the ova with the following command:

 `tar -xvf Neo.ova`
 > Once completed, there should be 3 files generated, .vmdk, .ovf, and .mf files.

-5. Converting to .qcow2 using the following command:
+6. Converting to .qcow2 using the following command:

-`qemu-img convert -O qcow2 Neo.vmdk Neo.qcow2`
+`qemu-img convert -O qcow2 Neo-disk001.vmdk Neo.qcow2`
 > This will generate the VM file needed to run in UTM

 **UTM VM Guide**